-Anxiety is a concept that is widely discussed within sport psychology.
-Practitioners involved in sport performance need to be aware of anxiety-related symptoms.
+Anxiety is a concept that is widely discussed in sport psychology.
+Practitioners involved in sports performance need to be aware of anxiety-related symptoms.
 Once awareness is built it would be prudent to deal with anxiety-related issues.

 Common symptoms of somatic anxiety include experiencing butterflies, sweating, heavy breathing or an elevated heart rate.
 Common symptoms of cognitive anxiety include negative thoughts, feelings of apprehension or nervousness.
 Dealing with anxiety-related symptoms could be difficult because what works for one person may not work with another.
 Therefore, practitioners need to be flexible in their approach and utilise a range of different strategies.

-- Emotional control.
 An excellent practitioner should instruct people to understand their own performance levels.
-People need to identify feelings during good performance and compare these to feelings following poor performance.
+People need to identify feelings during a good performance and compare these to feelings following poor performance.
 This will enable them to understand how they react and the way they feel during contrasting emotional states.